myname-random/dominos/tiles/README.md

 The OpenSCAD file can be used directly with all options exposed in the Customizer, or prebuilt STL or 3MF files are in the dist directory.

-The following first explains all the options, provides details on coloring the domino tiles, and finally some suggestions on optimizing the printing.
+The following explains all the options, provides details on coloring the domino tiles, and finally has some suggestions on optimizing the printing.

 ## Sets